infranodus/datasets/README.md

-## Sample Datasets for Analysis with InfraNodus
+## Sample Datasets for Data and Text Analysis

 [InfraNodus](https://infranodus.com) is a AI-powered text network analysis tool.
 You can use it to reveal patterns in text data.